yma2022/yma2022.github.io/_projects/2_project.md

 </div>

 ## Searching Algorithms
-In this project, we will implement search algorithms to navigate a robot through a warehouse to pick up and deliver boxes to a designated drop zone area.
+In this project, we will implement search algorithms to navigate a robot through a warehouse to pick up and deliver boxes to a designated drop zone area with minimal costs.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">